Exams » Tillage

 • Off- Season Tillage

-On-season tillages are done within the crop season to prepare the field for planting or maintaining crop health.
-This involves deep soil loosening, weed control, incorporation of organic matter, weed management, soil aeration, and nutrient application.
-On-season tillage is further categorized into preparatory tillage and after-cultivation tillage, also known as inter-tillage.
-Preparatory Tillage is also of two types.
-Check the table for more.
+On-season tillages are conducted during the crop season to prepare fields for planting or to maintain crop health.
+These practices encompass deep soil loosening, weed control, incorporation of organic matter, soil aeration, and nutrient application.
+On-season tillage is generally divided into two main categories: preventive tillage and corrective tillage.

 On-season Tillage